 Sigma

-- Fully transparent and statistically rigorous, with significance tests and confidence intervals at every step
+- Full transparency and statistical rigor, with significance tests and confidence intervals at every step

-- Source-available, production-ready with minimal dependencies and a simple API
+- Production-ready and source-available, with minimal dependencies and a simple API

 A classification tree trained on the German Credit dataset, predicting missed-payment probability (smaller is better) with a Jeffreys 95% confidence interval at each node.
 It pulls out checking account balance, loan duration, and savings balance, recovering the signals retail banks have long weighed alongside credit-bureau data.